Answering a crucial question: What is SD-WAN?

 Jhonatan Almaraz

-Read this article to understand what SD-WAN is, why it is vital for your evolving business needs, how it compares to SDN, and tips on how to choose the right SD-WAN partner.
+Read this article to understand what SD-WAN is, why it is vital for your evolving business needs, and tips on choosing the right SD-WAN partner.

 What is SD-WAN, and why is it vital for your evolving business needs?

-Although SD-WAN is a key component of modern business agility, many organizations lack the infrastructure to stay competitive in today’s high-speed cloud networking environment.
+Although SD-WAN is a critical component of modern business agility, many organizations lack the infrastructure to stay competitive in today’s high-speed cloud networking environment.

 Also read: SD-WAN for dummies

 Companies relying on MPLS networks are stuck with high-latency/low-performance cloud applications, meaning remote users must settle for less from VoIP and other real-time applications.
-What’s more, security and management requirements often associated with MPLS tend to complicate branch operations and increase IT staffing costs.
+Moreover, security and management requirements often associated with MPLS tend to complicate branch operations and increase IT staffing costs.

-For organizations considering a new beginning for their secure branch networking, it may be time to explore an SD-WAN solution.
+It may be time for organizations considering a new beginning for secure branch networking to explore an SD-WAN solution.

 Also read: Q&A: Secure networking utilizing robust SD-WAN solutions